chollasit-dev/dotfiles-btw/REMINDER.md

 Here is a quick reminder for TODOs that should be done at the minimum for ease of use.

-> [!NOTE]
->
-> Install Oh my Zsh first!
-It will definitely help ease of setting the machine
-> up.

 ### Essential

+- [ ] Install Oh my Zsh
 - [ ] Run `./shared-configs/install/add_yazi_theme.bash`
-- [ ] Setup single-user Nix package manager
+- [ ] Install single-user Nix package manager
 - [ ] Run `./shared-configs/install/install_npm_packages.bash`
 - [ ] Set up password-store